nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Show help menu: `/help`

-Displays the help menu.
+Displays the help menu in the format of the supported commands in the application and their functions.

+If a valid command is entered after `/help`, it displays the format and function of that specific command instead.

+Format: `/help [command_type]`

+Example of usage:

-Format: `/help`
+`/help`

+`/help edit`

+`/help delete`

 <div style="text-align: right;">
    <a href="#table-of-contents"> Back to Table of Contents </a>